 20.Wrzoskiewicz Lodziarnia Ice Cream Parlour

 I hope I have spelt this correctly.
 While walking through the city centre, I encountered the Wrzoskiewicz Ice Cream Parlour so I went in for coffee and ice cream.
-The lady working here, Claudia let me try some beetroot ice cream, which was good!
+The lady working here, Klaudia let me try some beetroot ice cream, which was good!
 This is probably the first time I have included two ice cream parlours in a top 20 post, but the bars will be in a separate article, this Thursday so look out for that!